farmera/sare_grant/study_results_drones.md

 ###### References

-1. N. A. Streck, J. G. Hanauer, L. F. Gabriel, T. C. Buske, and J. A. Langner, “Leaf development and growth of selected sugarcane clones in a subtropical environment,” Pesquisa Agropecuária Brasileira, vol. 45, no. 10, pp. 1049–1057, 2010.
+###### 1. N. A. Streck, J. G. Hanauer, L. F. Gabriel, T. C. Buske, and J. A. Langner, “Leaf development and growth of selected sugarcane clones in a subtropical environment,” Pesquisa Agropecuária Brasileira, vol. 45, no. 10, pp. 1049–1057, 2010.

+[TBD]

 ![](img/farmera.png)